 That's something he hopes to share with others.
 "Just because you get a life threatening illness or you experience something negative, it doesn't mean it should control your life.
 Use it as fuel for the fire and push forward."

-While battling cancer, Greg looked for a local fundraising run to help other patients like him.
-Not finding any in his area at the time, he started the Brain Tumor Run for Research 5k in 2013.
-During the years he organized the event, he helped raise over $60,000 for brain cancer research.
+While battling cancer, Greg looked for a local cancer fundraiser run to help other patients like him.
+Not finding any relevant charity runs in his area at the time, he started the Brain Tumor Run for Research 5k in 2013.
+It was important for him to combine his new passion for running, his willingness to help others, and his experience of running with cancer.
+As an event organizer with the mission of conquering cancer, he helped raise over $60,000 for brain cancer research.
+Now, almost ten years later, Greg wants to continue his running journey and prioritize cancer awareness.

 His Love for Distance

-"Seeing wildlife in their natural environment, navigating through water crossings, watching the sun rise or set, climbing up mountains or viewing beautiful views [...] my love of long distance adventures keeps me moving forward."
+"Seeing wildlife in their natural environment, navigating through water crossings, watching the sunrise and sunset, climbing mountains or viewing beautiful views [...] my love of long distance adventures keeps me moving forward."

 Greg affirms what all distance runners already know.
 It's hard to explain to those who don't run or who don't like to run.
 We think he sums it up best in his own words: